RichAppz/MacToggle/README.md

 	return view
 }()
 ```
-There a plenty of settings you can play with, have fun and create the designs that you require for your Mac OS developments.
-Here are a couple of designs, for some ideas:
+There are plenty of settings you can play with, have fun and create the designs that you require for your Mac OS developments.
+Here are a couple of designs, for ideas:

 <br>